shayanbo/VideoPlayerContainer/README.md

 ## Usage: Write Widgets

 As I said above, we need to write a PlaybackButton and attach it to the center of the Player View.
-First of all, we need to create a SwiftUI source file named PlaybackButtonWidget and write a basic UI
+First of all, we need to create a SwiftUI source file named PlaybackButtonWidget and write a basic UI.

 ```swift